Thangachimadam

 Thangachimadam is a village in Rameswaram island in the state of Tamil Nadu in India.

 Geography

 Rameshwaram is separated from the mainland by Pamban channel.

 Economy

 The main occupation of people live here is fishing and its allied occupations.
+As Thangachimadam is located in the middle of the Rameswaram island it has sea access on both sides North and Side.
+This advantage facilitates the fishing for the entire year.

 Also coconut and jasmine farming activities exist at a considerable level.
 Jasmine nurseries abound in this coastal hamlet although fishing is the predominant activity.
 Around 300 farmers cultivate the exotic jasmine variety that is known for its unique fragrance.
 Small nurseries cover at least 150 acres in the village.
 Jasmine is almost synonymous with the temple city of Madurai, but the famed Madurai malli has its origins in this little known village of Thangachimadam on Rameswaram island.

 Climate

-Thangachimadam has a hot tropical climate temperature ranging from 25 °C (min) to 46 °C (max) and the relative humidity is high at 79% on an average and it ranges between 80% to 90%.
+Thangachimadam has a hot tropical climate temperature ranging from 25 °C (min) to 46 °C (max) and the relative humidity is high at 79% on an average and it ranges between 80% and 90%.